State Commission on Aircraft Accidents Investigation

 State Commission on Aircraft Accidents Investigation (SCAAI, Państwowa Komisja Badania Wypadków Lotniczych, PKBWL) is the civil air accident investigation agency of Poland and a division of the Ministry of Infrastructure.
 The agency has its headquarters in Warsaw.
 The mission of PKBWL is to contribute to the improvement of safety in civil aviation by investigating accidents and serious incidents in order to determine their causes and propose actions to prevent similar occurrences in the future.
 PKBWL was established in 2002 under the Aviation Law Act and operates by a minister responsible for transport.

 Legal mandate

 PKBWL is an aviation safety investigation authority referred to in Art.
 4.1. of Regulation (EU) No 996/2010 of the European Parliament and of the Council of 20 October 2010 on the investigation and prevention of accidents and incidents.
-PKBWL shall conduct its investigations into accidents and incidents in civil aviation based on the provisions of the:
+PKBWL shall conduct its investigations into accidents and incidents in civil aviation based on the provisions of: